coderbunker/candra/docs/METEOR-2015.md

 * lack of support and long term maintenance
 * lack of a defacto standard API to third party components to (door locks)

 Frederic Bazin (founder of agora-space.com) and Ricky Ng-Adam (cofounder of xinchejian.com) with the help of Julien Choulet (a new active member and MeteorJS specialist) face these challenges regularly.
-Being software developer, we've decided to address these challenges by prototyping a new management system and including them as a basis for future hackathons and as a teaching tool.
+Being software developers, we've decided to address these challenges by prototyping a new management system and including them as a basis for future hackathons and as a teaching tool in addition to an actually useful app that can be integrated to our communities.

 ## Goals of the demo